30 Rock: Season 6

+Season 7

-Season seven30 Rock returned for a final, abbreviated season consisting of 13 episodes, which began airing on October 4, 2012.
+30 Rock returned for a final, abbreviated season consisting of 13 episodes, which began airing on October 4, 2012.
 Alec Baldwin reportedly approached NBC and offered to cut his pay for 30 Rock to be renewed for a full seventh and eighth seasons, stating on Twitter: "I offered NBC to cut my pay 20% in order to have a full 7th and 8th seasons of 30 Rock.
 I realize times have changed."

-Season seven continues to develop the relationship between Liz and Criss (James Marsden), as the pair tries for children and considers getting married.
+Season seven continues to develop the relationship between Liz and Criss (James Marsden), as the pair try for children and consider getting married.
 Meanwhile, Jack attempts to improve his prospects at the company, first by trying to "tank" NBC and convince Kabletown CEO Hank Hooper (Ken Howard) to sell it, and later by plotting to discredit Hooper's granddaughter and future CEO, Kaylee Hooper (Chloë Grace Moretz).
 Ultimately, however, he begins to wonder if he is truly happy.
 Elsewhere, Tracy has found success with his new movie studio, which produces comedy films mostly starring African American actors, similarly to Tyler Perry; Jenna prepares to marry her long-term boyfriend Paul (Will Forte), and Kenneth has started a relationship with Hazel (Kristen Schaal), unaware that she is using him to get her moment on TGS.